Adamcoakley/kubernetes/controllers/README.md

 </p>

 ## Rolling Update
-We're going to make two changes to our two-service application:
+We're going to make a changes to our two-service application:
 * We're going to change the background colour to blue.
-* We're going to change the generated information to show numbers instead of letters.

 I made a change to the manifest, so the frontend.yaml file looks as follows:
 ```